rachelbeery/dsc-phase-4-project/README.md

 The top three natural disasters in the U.S.A since 1970 that I studied are:

+- Severe Storms
+    -- FEMA should prepare communities for severe storms at highest risk before May in following years
+-  Hurricanes
+    -- FEMA should prepare communities for severe storms at highest risk in August to October
+-  Floods
-- Severe Storms - Slow, but consistent occurrence of Severe Storms in the Future
+    -- FEMA should prepare communities from March to June for increased flooding occurrence and damagesSevere Storms - Slow, but consistent occurrence of Severe Storms in the Future

-- Hurricanes - Seasonality of August to October

-- Floods - Slow Increase

 ### Future Work: